shrinerb/shrine/CONTRIBUTING.md

 ================

 1. Issues should only be created for things that are definitely bugs.
-If you are not sure that the behavior is a bug, ask about it on the [ruby-shrine] Google Group.
+If you are not sure that the behavior is a bug, ask about it on the [forum].

 2. If you are sure it is a bug, then post a complete description of the issue, the simplest possible self-contained example showing the problem (see